MUSINGS ON 2020.

 It helps to start each day by doing something to look after yourself.
 On sunny days, for me that often means a bike ride.
 Not only do I get exercise(and yes, I pat myself on the back for that), I can enjoy looking at a variety of gardens, the neighbourhood activity and the changing seasons.
 Being outdoors keeps me in close touch with Nature and that helps me feel grounded.
 This gets my day off to a good start.

 I sometimes run into friends and neighbours also out for a walk, jog or bike ride.
 This highlights something really important: our social contacts.
-For me, one of the hardest aspects has been less time with friends and colleagues.
+For me, a social creature, one of the hardest aspects has been less time with friends and colleagues.
 I now make more phone calls to check in with friends.
 I admit, I'm spending more time than I used to online(sound familiar?)
 So the sound of a human voice is comforting and it's real.

 My family is my other top priority, so I make sure I keep in close touch with my children, even though they're pretty much grown up and pursuing their studies.
 We all need each other right now, for reassurance, support and a hug.
 Simple activities like going for coffee together can make a day brighter.